jrosocha/jarvisCli/README.md

 * Install Elite:Dangerous .. or all of this will really be boring
 * Install EliteOCR and learn how to use it.
 This CLI uses the csv exports.
 Mind what directory they get written to.

-* Install Gradle.
-It is the build tool this app uses.
 * Install Java 8.
 Its is the language this app uses.

 * clone the git project from https://github.com/jrosocha/jarvis.git
 * cd to the cloned directory
-* run gradle
+* run gradle2 or gradlew.bat

 * cd build/install/jarvis/data
 * edit jarvis.properties.
 Change the line that reads like below to point to where yourElite OCR created .csv files go.